If I Believe, Why Do I Doubt?

 2) Many people think doubt is unforgivable, but it isn’t.
 God doesn’t condemn us when we question him.
 Both Job and David repeatedly questioned God, but they were not condemned.
 God is big enough to handle all our doubts and all our questions.

-B. John the Baptist
+II.
+The Doubt of John the Baptist

 The lame walk.